Dominix1910/GameSalesProjest/README.md

 Introduction:

-A portfolio projest using dataset from kaggle
+A portfolio project using dataset from kaggle

 https://www.kaggle.com/datasets/gregorut/videogamesales